J-CLANCY/Project-Thistle/README.md

 ## Project Structure

 ```
+├── ""arduino"" => Contains Arduino programs used on the Arduino Nano to program the EEPROMs.
 ├── ""docs"" => Contains documentation for this project.
 │    ├── ""images"" => Pictures of the physical breadboard verison of this processor
 │    ├── ""modules"" => Contains ODT documents detailing each module in the processor.